oschl-git/methuselah/README.md

 Methuselah is a custom bot for the The Long Dark Discord server.

 ## Important notes
+- The bot needs a PostgreSQL database to store non static data.
+The schema for this database can be found in the `postgresql-schema.sql` file.
 - To work correctly, the bot needs to have a `config.json` file in the project folder.
 It needs to be of the following format:
 ```
 {